cloud-gov/product/FeatureLifecycle.md

 - Analyzing (where we explore our options for overall UX and implementation, and set objective metrics and outcomes)
   - The approach for UX and architecture is sufficient for PI planning purposes (for example, elaborated via research or spike stories, proto-backlog available).
   - The card has WSJF values.
+- We've summarized the feature for the JAB TRs in (or in a doc linked from) the agenda for the next bi-weekly JAB Technical Reviewers (TRs) meeting.
-- We've summarized the feature for the JAB TRs and received a determination that it will change an aspect of our system or operating environment noteworthy enough to our JAB Technical Reviewers (TRs) to require a Significant Change Request (SCR) be filed.
-If the answer is "yes", the card is tagged with `SCR:Yes`.
+- We've received a determination from the JAB TRs as to whether they require a Significant Change Request (SCR) be filed.
+If the determination is "yes", the card is tagged with `SCR:Yes`.
 Otherwise the card is tagged with `SCR:No`.
-- If the card is tagged `SCR:Yes`, the card includes a link to a [Significant Change Request](https://docs.google.com/a/gsa.gov/document/d/16GaDO1xnHrqEEetbonNpo4P10LlGoDHR-jedqBo1yB8/edit?usp=drive_web) (SCR) format [in Google Drive](https://drive.google.com/drive/folders/0B1cewEqKcWCbU1lSUXhEVUNZWUU) and the SCR has been submitted.
+- If the card is tagged `SCR:Yes`, the card includes a link to a [Significant Change Request](https://docs.google.com/a/gsa.gov/document/d/16GaDO1xnHrqEEetbonNpo4P10LlGoDHR-jedqBo1yB8/edit?usp=drive_web) format [in Google Drive](https://drive.google.com/drive/folders/0B1cewEqKcWCbU1lSUXhEVUNZWUU) and the SCR has been submitted.
 - Backlog (when the feature is basically well-understood at a high level and awaits squad-level attention)
   - The card includes a rough (implementation-agnostic) description of what we're after and what benefits we hypothesize it will deliver.
   - The card includes any existing or potential metrics we could track to demonstrate we're delivering that benefit.